fifthfrankie/Power-BI-Backup-Impact-Analysis-Governance-Solution/README.md

 ## Special Notes
 - The script has a built-in timer to ensure the API bearer token does not expire.
 It is defaulted to require logging in every 55 minutes.
 This is only applicable if you have a large number of reports and models (150+)
 - This defaults to looping across all workspaces.
 If you only want to run this for a specific workspace, you can enter a workspace ID within the quotation marks in $reportSpecificWorkspaceId and/or $modelSpecificWorkspaceId (these are in the first 20 lines of the script)
+- For the best user experience, the final Power BI Govervance Model output is **from the perspective of the Report**.
+This means that when looking at a Workspace where Reports have the Model sitting in a different Workspace (i.e. multiple reports connected to a model in a different workspace), the Model detail will still be viewable.
+This ensures you get a comprehensive view of any report.
+This does not work both ways - when viewing a Workspace with only Models and no Reports, it will only show the Model detail since there are no Reports within that Workspace.
+If you do not want this perspective and prefer that Model detail only show in the Workspaces they are in, then set the All-Pages filter "Model in Workspace Flag" to TRUE.
+- For backing up Reports & extracting the metadata, this mirrors what you can do at powerbi.com.
+This means that if you cannot download the report online, then the script will also not be able to download it.
+For Models, this works differently and if it's within a Premium, PPU, or Fabric capacity, even XMLA-only models can be backed up and extracted by leveraging the XMLA endpoint connection.

 ## Screenshots of Final Output
 ..